Refinitiv/websocket-api/README.md

 More details for each example are included in a __README.md__ file in its respective folder.

-## Refinitiv Data Platform Examples
+## Refinitiv Real-Time - Optimized Examples
-These are examples written in Python, CSharp and Java that demonstrate consuming content from a Refinitiv Data Platform Real-Time Service.
+These are examples written in Python, CSharp, Go and Java that demonstrate consuming content from Refinitiv Real-Time - Optimized (RTO).

 The examples are found in the Applications/Examples/RDP folder with language specific sub-folders.
 More details are included in a __README.md__ file in each example folder.

-* Authenticating via RDP, Connecting to a Refinitiv Real-Time service, and requesting a single item; examples handle session management or abiltiy to re-authenticate to renew authentication tokens
+* Authenticating via RDP, Connecting to a Refinitiv Real-Time service available in RTO, and requesting a single item; examples handle session management or abiltiy to re-authenticate to renew authentication tokens
-* Discover which RDP endpoint to connect to by making a service discovery request to RDP and using this information to connect to the Refintiv Data Platform Real-Time Service to receive Real-Time content.
+* Discover which RTO endpoint to connect to by making a service discovery request to RDP and using this information to connect to RTO to receive Real-Time content.

 IMPORTANT NOTE: When specifying a 'region' as input to RDP Service Discovery applications, please consult [RTO documentation available on Refinitiv Developer Community] (https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-websocket-api/documentation) for a valid list of available regions.
 Default has been changed to "us-east-1" for region in sample applications starting with tag WSA-1.1.7.

 # Contributing
 In the event you would like to contribute to this repository, it is required that you read and sign the following: